Vishnu Riding on Garuda

 - H. 16 1/2 in.
 (41.9 cm); W. 11 5/8 in.
 (29.5 cm); D. 3 3/8 in.
 (8.6 cm)

 - Credit Line:

 - Zimmerman Family Collection, Purchase, Lila Acheson Wallace, Jeffrey B. Soref and Natalie Soref Gifts, 2012

 - Accession Number:

-This rare, masterful example of Nepalese repoussé depicts Vishnu in flight astride his half-bird, half-human mount, Garuda.
-He displays a flaming discus and a club in his two raised hands and a conch in his lowered hand.
-Atop his wings are diminutive figures of his wives— Lakshmi, goddess of fortune, and Bhudevi, the earth goddess—hands raised in reverence.
-Vishnu was the premier deity of the north Indian Gupta clan, and Garuda was their dynastic symbol.
-This association with royalty was continued by the Licchavi royal household in Nepal.
-The inscription refers to Vishnu Garudadhvaja (“One Whose Banner is Garuda,”) the Gupta clan symbol.
-This relief served as a protective sheath for a stone icon of the same subject and is the oldest known example outside Nepal.
+This rare early example of Nepalese repoussé depicts the god Vishnu in flight astride his half-bird, half-human mount, Garuda.
+He displays a flaming discus, a club, and a conch.
+Atop his wings are diminutive figures of his wives.
+Vishnu was the premier deity of the North Indian Gupta clan, and Garuda their dynastic symbol—a royal association that continued with the Licchavi kingdom in Nepal.
+The inscription here refers to Vishnu Garudadhvaja (One Whose Banner is Garuda), the Gupta symbol.
+This relief, the oldest known example outside Nepal, served as a protective sheath for a stone icon of the same subject.